-- If something, such as furniture, is broken in your room or your lounge area, be sure to fill out a maintenance request slip and give it to your RA to ensure prompt repair.
+- If something, such as furniture, is broken in your room or your lounge area, be sure to contact facilities at Facilities@svc.edu or notify your Community Advisor for a prompt repair.

 - Mattresses are 36"W x 80"L x 6"D. Extra-long twin sheets are recommended.